kmr1024/Tesseract-Animaiton/README.md

 Tesseract animation using Blender and Python

 # Important Info
-The "Tesseract.blend" file can only be opened with Blender Animation Software and you have to press the play button to see the animation
+The "tesseract.blend" file can only be opened with Blender Animation Software and you have to press the play button to see the animation

 # Project Summary: Tesseract Animation in Blender